- Identify the ways communication and environments contribute to enhanced creativity and innovation.

 As a kid, did you ever turn your living room into a fort or create a reading nook off your kitchen?
 If so, then you used the environment to meet your needs.
 Environments are so important to all aspects of your work that there is an entire course dedicated to this topic.
 When it comes to using and reconfiguring space to cultivate creativity, here are a few things to keep in mind for your program:

-• Be open to using space in new ways.
+- Be open to using space in new ways.

-• Create inviting spaces where children can connect with each other.
+- Create inviting spaces where children can connect with each other.

-• Encourage space to be used for long-term projects.
+- Provide space for long-term projects.

-• Start a reading circle to learn more about the Reggio Emilia and Montessori approaches; both of which place great emphasis on the environment and its connection to development and learning.
+- Start a reading circle to learn more about the Reggio Emilia and Montessori approaches; both of which place great emphasis on the environment and its connection to development and learning.

 Materials that Promote Creativity

-Creativity gives children a chance to think of the world not just as it is, but as it could be.
+Creativity gives children a chance to think about the world not just as it is, but as it could be.
 When your program provides children with interesting spaces and materials, you are giving them the tools to create and to understand the world around them.
 You might think an empty cardboard box is ready for the recycling bin, but to a child that box can become a house, a submarine, a spaceship, or any number of fascinating places.

 When it comes to choosing materials to cultivate creativity, here are a few things to keep in mind:

-• Invite families to share art, music, foods and celebrations that are meaningful to them.
+- Invite families to share art, music, foods and celebrations that are meaningful to them.

-• Suggest a common item, such as a potato masher, and ask everyone in the program to give creative uses for the item.
+- Suggest a common item, such as a potato masher, and ask everyone in the program to give creative uses for the item.
 Post the responses for everyone to see.

 For more in-depth information on materials for each age group, refer to the direct-care tracks in this course.